mgenev/nodember/README.md

 It is a boilerplate, a sand box and a toolbox.
 It demonstrates how to make a full stack javascript application using Node and Ember, Express and MongoDB.
 The architecture is REST.

-Nodember includes a demonstration of common needs in web development and how they are implemented in this stack:
+Past the basics Nodember features an ever-expanding demonstration of common needs in web development and how they are implemented in this stack:

 + CRUD
 + User authentication